pauradev/pages/pages/01.Blog/03.Product-updates/postal-increase/item.md

 [![](postal_rate_increase_268396.jpg)](https://blog.printaura.com/blog/product-updates/postal-increase)
 ### **U.S. Postal rate hike**

 On January 27th The U.S. Postal Service is instituting its’ largest price increase in history.
 The cost of postage for a first class letter is going up by 10%, there is a corresponding increase for packages.
-As a result, PrintAura is forced to increase our shipping rates.
+As a result, Printaura is forced to increase our shipping rates.
 Every effort has been made to hold our pricing to under a 10% increase while making shipping calculations as easy as possible for everyone.
-Starting February 1st, PrintAura will be raising the rate for shipping individual items by $0.50 and multiple items by $0.25.
+Starting February 1st, Printaura will be raising the rate for shipping individual items by $0.50 and multiple items by $0.25.
 For example: the shipping rate of an individual T-shirt will increase from $5.00 to $5.50 and an additional item will ship for $1.25 opposed to $1.00.

 ===

-PrintAura selected the U.S. Postal Service as our preferred carrier based on their exemplary cost and performance.
+Printaura selected the U.S. Postal Service as our preferred carrier based on their exemplary cost and performance.
 Many Industry printers use a hybrid system that uses a third party to transport the material part way, then the Postal Service to deliver it to the home.
 While this saves money, it can add as much as 7 days to the overall delivery time.
-PrintAura recognizes that your customers don't want to wait an extra week to receive your products.
+Printaura recognizes that your customers don't want to wait an extra week to receive your products.
 By using our current system 95% of our packages are delivered in 2-3 days.
 This makes it possible for us to have the product in your customers' hands within a week of the time they place an order.
 Expedient delivery is important to our customers, as well as your customers' happiness.